1. What makes astaxanthin different from other carotenoids?

 Cyanotech Corporation, makers of BioAstin, is a founding member of the Natural Algae Astaxanthin Association (NAXA), a group that is dedicated to building awareness of the health benefits of natural astaxanthin versus synthetic astaxanthin made from petrochemicals.
-Synthetic astaxanthin is starting to show up in the supplement market and its NAXA’s mission to educated brands and retailers of the drastic differences between natural and synthetic astaxanthin.
+Synthetic astaxanthin is starting to show up in the supplement market and it's NAXA’s mission to educate brands and retailers of the drastic differences between natural and synthetic astaxanthin.
 BioAstin is made with NAXA verified natural astaxanthin from Haematococcus pluvialis microalgae.

 3. What processing methods must be followed during production to ensure potency so that health benefits can be realized?